geoscixyz/em/content/maxwell2_steady_state/electrostatic_sphere.rst

 --------------------------------------

 In real life, we do not know the underground configuration.
-We only see the data and we are trying to model the underground based on it.
-There are several sets of parameters that can fit perfectly the data.
+We only see the data and we are trying to model the subsurface based on it.
+There are several sets of parameters that can fit the data perfectly.
 Even in the simple case presented here, where we know that the object is a sphere, whose response can be calculated analytically, we find several configurations that can produce the same data along the same profile.